-“As far as guitar solos and things like that are concerned, it’s more important to complement the music rather than take away from it.”
+“As far as guitar solos and things like that are concerned, it’s more important to compliment the music rather than take away from it.”

 I began playing guitar when I was 13 years old.
 Music was how I channeled my creativity.
 It was the most natural way for me to communicate the thoughts and emotions that constantly ran through my mind.

 When I was younger, I would practice for hours.
 I learned the most common scale positions and fingerings like the back of my hand (pun intended).
 I could play pretty fast and knew most of the tricks.
 However, when I first made the leap into playing my solos, they weren’t memorable.
 It just sounded like noise.

 Overplaying is the act of trying to do too much to impress other people.
 In the end, it’s the melody that makes the solo more memorable and the song more complete.
 In other words, simplicity makes for a much better user experience because the audience becomes engaged with the song as opposed to working hard to hear it and understand it.

 As I got older, I grew to understand that it’s not about how fast you can play or how many notes you can fit into a phrase.
 It’s quite the opposite.
 Yes, shredding is impressive, but the greatest players of all time know the most important component of music.
 Less is more.

 The same is true in all aspects of art.
 Especially in web design.

 Harvard, the University of Maryland, and the University of Colorado conducted a joint study that discovered different demographics aesthetically preferred different styles and visuals.
 While different people not liking the same thing isn’t news, there was one important takeaway.
 Universally across demographics, no one preferred to look at complex web design.
 Researchers found the reason for this general consensus about visually complex web design had to do with the fact that we as humans don’t like to overwork our eyes and brains trying to decode, store, and process information.